A BRIEF HISTORY OF SLOVENIA

 By Tim Lambert

 By about 3,500 BC stone age farmers lived in what is now Slovenia.
-The bronze age followed then from about 750 BC the iron age.
-Then about 400 BC the Celts settled Slovenia.
+The bronze age followed then about 750 BC the iron age began.
+Then about 400 BC, the Celts settled Slovenia.
 They formed the state of Noricum.
-However in 10 BC the Romans conquered Slovenia.
-Under Roman rule Slovenia prospered and towns were founded like Emona (Ljubljana), Celeia (Celje) and Poetovio (Ptuj).
+However, in 10 BC the Romans conquered Slovenia.
+Under Roman rule, Slovenia prospered and towns were founded like Emona (Ljubljana), Celeia (Celje), and Poetovio (Ptuj).
 However Roman rule collapsed in the 5th century AD.

 Slovenia in the 19th century and early 20th century